transdigiware/blockchain/enterprise_app_upgrade.md

 ## Step four: Download a new connection profile from {{site.data.keyword.blockchainfull_notm}} Platform 2.0
 {: #enterprise-upgrade-applications-four}

-When your application is updated to service discovery, you can continue to use your Enterprise Plan connection profile and submit transactions to your Enterprise Plan network.
-You can then get [started with the upgrade tool](/docs/blockchain/reference?topic=blockchain-enterprise-upgrade-tool#enterprise-upgrade-tool) and start creating nodes on the new platform.
-After all of the organizations in your network have used the upgrade tool to migrate their chaincode to the new platform and upgraded the chaincode on the channel, you can use the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 console to download a new connection profile.
+After you update your application to take advantage of service discovery, you can get [started with the upgrade tool](/docs/blockchain/reference?topic=blockchain-enterprise-upgrade-tool#enterprise-upgrade-tool) and start creating nodes on the new platform.
+You can continue to use your Enterprise Plan connection profile and submit transactions to your Enterprise Plan network.
+After all of the organizations in your network have created nodes on the new platform, and you have used the tool to migrate your chaincode, you can use the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 console to download a new connection profile.
 For more information, see [Connect with SDK](/docs/blockchain/reference?topic=blockchain-ibp-console-smart-contracts#ibp-console-smart-contracts-connect-to-SDK-panel).
 Chaincode is referred to as smart contracts on the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 console UI.

-After you load the connection profile from {{site.data.keyword.blockchainfull_notm}} Platform 2.0 into your application, your application can use service discovery to submit transactions to your nodes on the new platform and the nodes that remain on Enterprise Plan.
+After you import the new connection profile, you need to use the Certificate Authority on the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 to enroll a new identity for your application.
+Your application can then use service discovery to submit transactions to your nodes on the new platform and the nodes that remain on Enterprise Plan.

 ## If you cannot update your application
 {: #enterprise-upgrade-applications-manual}

 If you cannot update your application to use service discovery before the upgrade process, you need to manually update your application or edit your connection profile while you are using the upgrade tool.
-For each new peer or orderer node that you create on the {{site.data.keyword.blockchainfull_notm}} Platform 2.0, you add the node endpoint information to your application or connection profile.
+For each new peer or orderer node that you create on the {{site.data.keyword.blockchainfull_notm}} Platform 2.0, you need to add the node endpoint information to your application or connection profile.

 You can use the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 console to find the endpoint URL and the TLS certificate for each node:
 1. Log in to your {{site.data.keyword.blockchainfull_notm}} Platform 2.0 console.
 2. Click the peer or orderer node in the **Node** tab.
 3. On the peer or orderer page, click the **Settings** icon besides the peer or orderer name.
-4. In the side pane, click **Export** to save the peer or orderer JSON file.
+4. In the side panel, click **Export** to save the peer or orderer JSON file.
 5. You can find the endpoint URL for your application in the `"api_url"` field of the JSON file.
 You can find the node TLS certificate in the `"pem"` field.

 In order to add the certificate to the connection profile, the certificates need to be decoded from base64 into PEM format.
 You can decode the certs by running the following command on your local system: